Visit the friendly towns of Lacombe, Blackfalds, and Bentley this winter for outdoor fun and fantastic dining and shopping.

 Disclosure: This story was written in partnership with Lacombe Regional Tourism, but all words and opinions are my own.

 Built in 1904, Lacombe’s Flatiron Building is one of two flatiron buildings in Alberta, and is a beautiful example of the Edwardian Classical Revival style.
-Incidentally, this gorgeous brick and sandstone building was the only building to survive the devastating fire of 1906, so all new buildings were constructed of brick or stone by law.
+Incidentally, this gorgeous brick and sandstone building was the only building to survive the devastating fire of 1906, so all new buildings were constructed of brick or stone.
 Formerly a bank, the Flatiron is now occupied by the Lacombe Museum.
 Check out the Portraits of War exhibit in December, or new national exhibit in January 2022.
 Admission by donation.

 Lacombe’s historic downtown is beautiful from all angles with an Edwardian-style streetscape, and murals in the alleys.
 Over 40 amazing murals, created by artist Tim Giles, grace the alleys of downtown Lacombe.
 The first series, near the Flatiron Building, depicts life in Lacombe from 1890-1910.
 The second series, behind Bank of Montreal, portrays scenes from the 1930s.
 Allow 15-30 minutes for the Lacombe Self-Guided Mural Tour.
 You can download a PDF of the route here.
 If you’d like to learn more about local history, download the On This Spot App.